exdsgift/MLExperimentarium/README.md

 Within this repository, you will find:

 - `Machine Learning Algorithms`: folder containing the main machine learning algorithms.
 Theory, practice and projects.
+- `Books and resources`: folder with books, slides and other resources for Algorithms and Coding.